-Riley CDC is one of six Child Development Centers in Greenville County Schools where we provide high-quality 4K and Preschool Special Education programs, in addition to a variety of activities to involve and educate families.
+Riley CDC, also known as the Riley Center at Ellen Woodside, is one of six Child Development Centers in Greenville County Schools where we provide high-quality 4K and Preschool Special Education programs, in addition to a variety of activities to involve and educate families.
 We are the first stop for many children on their way to becoming high school graduates with Greenville County Schools.
 Our mission, “Laying the Foundation for Future Success”, emphasizes our commitment to ensuring our children receive quality early childhood experiences that develop pre-literacy, pre-math and school readiness skills needed for future academic achievement.

 Our early childhood curriculum, based on the SC Early Learning Standards, is designed to encourage children to be active and creative explorers who are eager to become independent, develop friendships, and to learn through play.
 In our safe and nurturing environment, we work to develop the academic, physical, and social-emotional needs of all children.

 The Riley Child Development Center was named in honor of former US Secretary and Governor Richard and Mrs. Riley.
 The Riley family donated a life size sculpture of a mother and child that was originally on the grounds of the Governor’s Mansion.